adi221/leet-social-media/README.md

 - Fetching new posts while scrolling
 - Web sockets
 - Getting real time notifications when user gets follow, like, comment
+- Direct inbox for chat
+- Ability to create chat groups and private dual chat